hyundai-robotics/doc-hi6-operation/book.md

     ![](../_assets/tp630/k-prg-select_eng.png)

-* To open a program to check and modify its contents, input the program number, or select a program from the list and then touch the \[OK\] button.
+* To open a program to check and modify its contents, input the program number, or select a program from the list and then touch the `[OK]` button.
 Then, the selected program will be opened in the JOB program window.

 * To delete a program, select the program from the list and press \<DEL> key.

-* You can also delete a program from the file list \(\[service &gt; 5: File Management\]\).
+* You can also delete a program from the file list \(`service  - 5: File Management`\).
 For details, refer to "[4.2.1 File Management](../4-service/2-file-manager/1-file-management.md)".

 * You can quickly delete a program using the R code \(R117\).
 For details, refer to "[8.4 R117 for Deleting a Program](../8-r-code/4-r117.md)".